SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 However, there is also a significant problem with this system, which is that Excel refuses to believe that dates existed before 31 December 1899.
 Open a spreadsheet and add the following to the A1 cell:

-     31 December 1899
+     1 December 1900

 Now move to a new cell and enter:

     =A1+1

-Excel will provide the answer 1 January 1900 (in some format) because the result of this arithmetic returns a date after 31 December 1899.
+Excel will provide the answer 2 January 1900 (in some format) because the result of this arithmetic returns a date after 1 January 1900.
 Now try removing a day.
 Move to another cell and enter:

     =A1-1

-Excel returns an error, because it is incapable of understanding that dates existed prior to 31 December 1899.
+Excel returns an error, because it is incapable of understanding that dates existed prior to 1 January 1900.
 This is, of course, a huge problem for historians (and many other researchers)!

 > ## Note on adding and subtracting dates and times